yodobrin/fabric-deployment-hub/README.md

 ## What

-Here is a very high level diagram of the Fabric Deployment Hub together with the fabric tenant:
+Here is a very high level diagram of the Fabric Deployment Hub together with a non simple fabric tenant topology with multiple workspaces and capacities:

 ![Deployment Hub](./images/deployment_hub_HL.png)